 You are here

-The Centre for Civil Society (CCS) is pleased to announce an eColloquium on Liberty, Democracy and the Rule of Law scheduled to take place on 25th October 2020.
+The Centre for Civil Society (CCS) is pleased to announce an eColloquium on Capitalism, Poverty and Inequality scheduled to take place on Sunday, 16th May 2021.

 What is an eColloquium?

 A CCS eColloquium is an online in-depth discussion centred on a chosen theme.
 The colloquium provides participants with an opportunity to disentangle themselves from the distractions of everyday life to reflect on issues of fundamental and enduring importance.
 Through this program, we create an environment where participants are encouraged to contribute to the discussions by sharing their understanding of the Readings.
 The eColloquium is also an endeavour to develop innovative ideas and approaches for the advancement of liberalism today.